 Section 10.0 focuses on emissions standards for asbestos, and subsection 10.1 states that the "provisions of 40 CFR, Part 61, Subpart M (1992) are hereby incorporated into this Regulation by reference."
-I reviewed Subpart M of Part 61 and found that the "provisions of this subpart are applicable to those sources specified in §§61.142 through 61.151, 61.154, and 61.155."
 Table 56 summarizes the sources corresponding to each of the sections listed.